gregei/JiotBFS/README.md

 # JiotBFS
 [![Build Status](https://travis-ci.org/gregei/JiotBFS.svg?branch=master)](https://travis-ci.org/gregei/JiotBFS)

-Java Implementation of The Breadth-First Search is a Java program that implements the breadth-first search algorithm and visually displays the path the algorithm took to reach its destination.
+Java implementation of the Breadth-First Search is a Java program that implements the breadth-first search algorithm and visually displays the path the algorithm took to reach its destination.

 ![JiotBFS running](docs/images/showcase.png)